Nathan Healy

 Leasing Solar Panels

-Massachusetts homeowners have access to Palmetto’s LightReach program, which offers Power Purchase Agreements (PPAs) through National Grid, Eversource, and Unitil customers.
-With a PPA, you pay a set price per kilowatt-hour for the solar energy your system produces, rather than a fixed monthly payment.
+Massachusetts homeowners can access Power Purchase Agreements (PPAs) through most major utilities, including National Grid, Eversource, and Unitil.
+With a PPA, you pay a set price per kilowatt-hour for the electricity your panels produce, rather than a fixed monthly payment.

 Go solar without the investment